pfoo/zabbix-netatmo/README.md

 Requires python-requests and python-six

 Rename config.ini.example as config.ini and edit variables in the [main] section :
-	device_id = Your device id (see below) username = your netatmo login (email address) password = your netatmo password
+* device_id = Your device id (see below)
+* username = your netatmo login (email address)
+* password = your netatmo password
-	client_id = a client id generated on https://dev.netatmo.com/
+* client_id = a client id generated on https://dev.netatmo.com/
-	client_secret = the correspondant client secret generated on https://dev.netatmo.com/
+* client_secret = the correspondant client secret generated on https://dev.netatmo.com/

-On first use, you need to initialize your tokens using the grant.py script :
+On first use, you will need to initialize your tokens using the grant.py script :
 ```
 #$ python grant.py
 ```